wordfence/wordfence-cli/docs/Installation.md

 You should see output similar to this:

+	Wordfence CLI 2.0.1

+Once this is done, we recommend [reviewing the configuration](Configuration.md) to go through configuring a license followed by [running your first scan](malware-scan/Examples.md).

+## Install the Debian package

+This method will work for Debian and Debian-based Linux distros (Ubuntu, Linux Mint, Kali, etc) where you have root access to the system.

+	sudo apt install ./wordfence.deb

+For older distros, you can also use the following commands to install CLI.

+	sudo dpkg -i wordfence.deb
+	sudo apt -f install

+Verify the executable works correctly on your system:

+	wordfence --version

+You should see output similar to this:

-	Wordfence CLI 1.0.0
+	Wordfence CLI 2.0.1

-Once this is done, we recommend [reviewing the configuration](Configuration.md) to go through configuring a license followed by [running your first scan](Examples.md).
+Once this is done, we recommend [reviewing the configuration](Configuration.md) to go through configuring a license followed by [running your first scan](malware-scan/Examples.md).

 ## Binaries